Present simple and continuous

 PDF exercises to download for free:

-- Complete sentences with verbs in brackets.
+PDF 2: Complete sentences with verbs in brackets

-- Make negative statements and questions.
+PDF 6: Make negative statements and questions

 Online exercises with answers:

-Present simple vs. continuous exercise 1 Part 1.
+Exercise 1 Part 1.
 A multiple choice test.
 2. Complete sentences.

-Present simple vs. continuous exercise 2 Complete sentences with the verbs in brackets.
+Exercise 2 Complete sentences with the verbs in brackets.

-Present simple vs. continuous exercise 3 Put jumbled words in the correct order.
+Exercise 3 Put jumbled words in the correct order.

-Present simple vs. continuous exercise 4 Affirmative, negative and question forms.
+Exercise 4 Affirmative, negative and question forms.

-Present simple vs. continuous exercise 5 Negative sentences in short dialogues.
+Exercise 5 Negative sentences in short dialogues.

-Present simple vs. continuous exercise 6 Complete positive questions.
+Exercise 6 Complete positive questions.

-Present simple vs. continuous exercise 7 Make wh- questions.
+Exercise 7 Make wh- questions.

 More exercises and PDF worksheets: